-LITERACY PROGRAM
+LITERACY & NUMERACY PROGRAM

-Students will be given assessments periodically throughout the year and sorted into appropriate literacy groups for a period of time to work on a specific skill that needs extra work.
+Students will be placed in Math and Language Arts core classes at the Jr High level and will also have blocks dedicated to extra literacy and numeracy skill building.
+Students also will be given assessments periodically throughout the year and sorted into appropriate literacy & numeracy groups for a period of time to work on a specific skill that needs extra work.
 These blocks of time will be very specific to skills needed.
 Examples include: reading for comprehension, reading rate, analytic reading, sentence structure, work on punctuation, spelling, and reading tips for specific subject areas.
-Time blocks will also be sued to build skills in the broader sense of literacy such as language development and technological literacy.
+Time blocks will also be dedicated to specific numeracy skills such as number sense, multiplication tables and work with fractions.
 Grouping will fluctuate through the year as needs change, as will the topics being covered.
-34 minutes four times per week will be dedicated to increasing overall literacy skills.
+39 minutes four times per week will be dedicated to increasing overall literacy skills.